 One thing which I hated about this browser was its typing experience.
 I dare you to type the site you want to search without making a single mistake.
 The auto-correct feature is awful.
 Thankfully, this feature can be turned off in the settings menu.
 The browsing experience is although great.
 However, some lag might be noticed when using the flash player.
 I would recommend to turn it off while not in use.

-Themes, Ad Block and Data Saving
+Themes, Ad-Block and Data Saving

 The browser has something even greater to offer the ability to customize themes.
 It also has a dedicated Theme Store which has a lot of themes to choose from.
 The Ad block feature of this browser works as expected.
 The ability to save data might come in handy for the people who are limited on data.
 The savings in my normal browsing extended to 67%.
-But I didn’t notice any real difference until I was looking the page very closely.
+But I didn’t notice any real difference until I was looking at the page very closely.

-Puffin Web Browser
+2. Puffin Web Browser

 Looking at the features that the browser offers the popularity is not up to the mark.
 I think it is because of its weird name.
 Nevertheless, the browser is great with good features.
 It offers what you would expect from a normal browser.
 It has the Ad Block feature, flash player plugin and a few themes to choose from.
-The browsing experience is lag free.
+The browsing experience is lag-free.
 However, the animations are not that good and fluid.
 Yet, they sure feel wicked fast.

 Virtual Trackpad and Overall Experience

 An additional unique feature which this browser offers in an ingenious virtual trackpad.
 Enabling this feature pops up a virtual trackpad.
-This trackpad works as any normal trackpad present in a laptop.
+This trackpad works like any normal trackpad present on a laptop.
 A mouse pointer is popped up which can be controlled using this trackpad.
 The pointer can be used to navigate through web pages.
 Personally, I didn’t like this idea as the trackpad covers a part of the screen.
-Devices with smaller screen size will definitely not like it.
+Devices with smaller screen sizes will definitely not like it.
 But it won’t be a problem as long as we don’t use it.
 Saving web pages for offline access is also available.

 Theater Mode and Cloud Protection